catsonluna/catsonluna/README.md

-Hello, i am pinkulu, i mostly work on python and java.
+I am pinkulu, i mostly work on python and java.
 If you want to conntact me the best way is to join my discord server https://discord.gg/Fykpshg

 ![Discord Banner 1](https://discordapp.com/api/guilds/681561708052873358/widget.png?style=banner1)